2022-Summer-Cohort/virtual-pet-abdulkwm/index.md

 ## Classes
 - [ ] You will need to create a `virtual_pet.VirtualPet` class.
-- [ ] `VirtualPetApplication` will house the `main` method.
+- [ ] `virtual_pet.VirtualPetApplication` will house the `main` method.
 This is the starting point when the application runs.
 - [ ] **Stretch goal** Build out unit tests in the `VirtualPetTest` class to test the behaviors placed in `virtual_pet.VirtualPet`

 ## Details